fewlinesco/connect-js/management/README.md

 **Management** is part of the **Fewlines Connect-js SDK**.

-It provides a list of function to handle all the user data flows related to Connect.
+It provides a list of functions to handle all the user data flows related to Connect.

 ## Installation